kentcdodds/old-kentcdodds.com/content/blog/avoid-nesting-when-youre-testing/index.md

 ---
-slug: 'avoid-nesting-in-tests'
+slug: 'avoid-nesting-when-youre-testing'
-title: 'Avoid Nesting in Tests'
+title: `Avoid Nesting when you're Testing`
 date: '2019-07-29'
 author: 'Kent C. Dodds'
 description:
-  '_Why nested describe blocks in tests lead to confusing tests and how to avoid it._'
+  '_Why using hooks like beforeEach as a mechanism for code reuse leads to unmaintainable tests and how to avoid it._'
 categories:
   - 'testing'
 keywords: